Data Processing and Analytics Connection Profiles

 Account Identifier |

-Determines the Snowflake IdP account identifier.
+Defines the Snowflake IdP account identifier.
 To obtain this string, run the Describe Security Integration command in Snowflake and copy the initial string from one of the authorization properties.
-EXTERNAL_OAUTH_AUDIENCE_LIST has the following value: https://abc123.us-east-1.snowflakecomputing.com abc123 is the account identifier.
-For information about the values for the parameters required by the connection profile, see the IdP-specific External OAuth configuration instructions in the Snowflake documentation. |
+EXTERNAL_OAUTH_AUDIENCE_LIST has the following value: https://abc123.us-east-1.snowflakecomputing.com In this value, the account identifier is the following string: abc123 For information about the values for the parameters required by the connection profile, see the IdP-specific External OAuth configuration instructions in the Snowflake documentation. |

 Region |